 Together, Dominion Energy and Snowbird identified a new location for the new IHP meter set and the IHP regulator station.
 Snowbird provided the property for the new regulator station and meter location.
 Dominion Energy decided to remodel the existing HP meter set in the existing building to serve Snowbird's co-generation facility.
-DEU Exhibit 2 shows the location of the original WA1364 regulator station and meter, and the location of the new, upgraded regulator station and the new IHP meter serving Snowbird's buildings.
 The Company's requirements, not Snowbird's, drove the design of these facilities, and the decision to provide Snowbird with natural gas service through two meters instead of one.

-This design, however, resulted in unintended consequences to Snowbird.
+As discussed in the pre-filed Direct Testimony of Brad Simons, this design resulted in unintended consequences to Snowbird.
 Instead of paying a single Basic Service Fee and Administrative Fee under the Tariff, and instead of all of its volumes being charged through a series of block rates, Snowbird would now have to pay two basic service fees and two administrative fees, and each meter would progress through the series of block rates separately.
-As a result, Snowbird's natural gas bills would increase substantially, well beyond the expected costs associated with the new cogeneration load.
+As a result, Snowbird's natural gas bills would increase substantially.

 Section 5.01 of the Tariff states, "If a customer has more than one end-use site on contiguous property covered by a single gas purchase contract, a \$2,400 annual administrative charge will be billed to one end-use site.
 Other end-use sites for that customers will be billed a \$1,200 annual administrative charge."
-Under this provision, Snowbird would be required to pay two Basic Service Fees, rather than the single Category 4 Basic Service Fee it had historically paid.
-Section 8.03 of the Tariff states,

-"Customers taking service on rate schedules GS, FS, TBF, MT, TSS, TSM, TSL and IS will be billed an annual BSF on a monthly basis for each meter installed."
-Again, by separating volumes among two meters, Snowbird would have to move through the blocks associated with each meter separately and would have to pay the higher rates associated with the lower blocks for twice the volume of gas.
+Under this provision, Snowbird would not only be required to pay an extra \$1,200 annual administrative charge, it would also be required to pay two Basic Service Fees, rather than the single Category 4 Basic Service Fee it had historically paid.
+Section 8.03 of the Tariff states, "Customers taking service on rate schedules GS, FS, TBF, MT, TSS, TSM, TSL and IS will be billed an annual BSF on a monthly basis for each meter installed."
+Finally, by separating volumes among two meters, Snowbird would have to move through the blocks associated with each meter separately and would have to pay the higher rates associated with the first block for twice the volume of gas.
 If Snowbird had a single meter, as it had historically, it would only pay for volumes moving through the first block rates at that meter.
-By receiving service through two meters, Snowbird would now have to pay the lower block rates for volumes running through each meter, separately.
+By receiving service through two meters, Snowbird would now have to pay the first block rates for volumes running through each meter, separately.